 One of the most important things to do when building a credit score is to make your monthly payments on time.
 If you fail to do this, it can have a serious impact on your financial health.
 Investopedia shares what happens when you are 90 days overdue on your loan payments, your payment is “delinquent”.
 Your credit score will be hit, and if you do not make a payment soon, you will “default” on your loans.
 This can ruin your credit score.
 If payments are too far behind, a company could hand your debit off to a collection agency.
 They may even garnish your wages!

 Besides the chance of debt being handed to a collection agency, you will be charged a late fee.
 Along with that, your interest rates will go up with a late payment (sometimes called the penalty limit).
 Increased interest rates may make it difficult to pay on your loans, causing you to go into debt even more.
 ALWAYS pay your loans/credit cards on time each month.

 2. Do not spend what you do not have.

-A Credit Card is not money.
-It is a promise to pay later on.
-Do not spend money you do not have, rather use your card for purchase you know you can pay off.
-Using the card and then paying it off completely will show borrowers you are low risk lender.
+A credit card is not money.
+It is a promise to pay later.
+Do not spend money you do not have, rather use your card for purchases you know you can pay off.
+Using the card and then paying it off completely will show lenders you are low risk.
 This will increase you credit score!
 Spending money you do not have will result in maxed out credit cards, poor credit, and a stressed life.
 Choose to use your credit card wisely.
-Once again: A Credit Card is not money.
+Once again: A credit card is not money.

 3. Ask for a credit limit increase, but do not max out your card.

 Your credit limit can play a key role in helping you increase your credit score.
 Asking for an increase in your credit limit should automatically help in raising your score.
 This being said, do not use that new limit unless you absolutely have to.
-Maxing out a card can damage your overall credit score and put your in even worse financial position.
-Increases on your credit limit overtime increase trust in you from lenders, and in turn your credit score.
+Maxing out a card can damage your overall credit score and put you in an even worse financial position.
+Increases on your credit limit over time increase trust in you from lenders, and in turn your credit score.